dortania/OpenCore-Install-Guide/config-HEDT/broadwell-e.md

 ![Booter](https://cdn.discordapp.com/attachments/683011276938543134/683505771153326081/Screen_Shot_2020-02-29_at_7.47.35_PM.png)

-This section is dedicated to quirks relating to boot.efi patching with FwRuntimeServices, the replacement for AptioMemoryFix.efi
+This section is dedicated to quirks relating to boot.efi patching with OpenRuntime, the replacement for AptioMemoryFix.efi

 **MmioWhitelist**: